inf3rno/dataflower/README.md

 - `Object.create`
 - `Object.defineProperty`

+There is an environment test available in the spec folder.

 The framework is written for ES5.
 There will be ES6 support in later 1.3+ versions after ES6 classes become prevalent.